loganmhb/cliodb/README.md

 You will need a recent nightly version of Rust to compile the project, as well as ZeroMQ 3.2 or newer.
 (On recent Debian or Ubuntu releases, you should be able to install `libzmq3-dev`.)
+In order to use the SQLite backend you also need sqlite-devel.
 Then:

     cargo build